Shard-Labs/PoLido-docs/docs/contracts/StMatic.md

 ---

 ### getLiquidRewards()
-Returns the liquid reward the StMatic contract has in a validator
+Returns the reward accumulated by the StMATIC contract in a specific validator share.
 ```solidity
 function getLiquidRewards(IValidatorShare _validatorShare) returns (uint256)
 ```